ohanome/kulana-legacy/README.md

-  --json                    - Format the output as JSON --csv                     - Format the output as CSV --loop                    - Keeps sending requests --delay=n                 - Wait n milliseconds after each request; works only in combination with '--loop'; doesn't work with '-f'
+  --json                    - Format the output as JSON --csv                     - Format the output as CSV --loop                    - Keeps sending requests --delay=N                 - Wait N milliseconds after each request; works only in combination with '--loop'; doesn't work with '-f'
   -f | --follow-redirect    - Sends another request if the response contains a Location header and a 3xx status code; doesn't work with '--loop'
-  -l | --include-length     - Includes the content length --url-only                - Outputs only the URL (-l will be ignored) --time-only               - Outputs only the response time (-l will be ignored) --status-only             - Outputs only the status code (-l will be ignored)
+  -l | --include-length     - Includes the content length --url-only                - Outputs only the URL (-l will be ignored) --time-only               - Outputs only the response time in milliseconds (-l will be ignored) --status-only             - Outputs only the HTTP status (-l will be ignored) -n | --notify             - Sends an email with the status code to the given email address (--notify-mail needed).
+The environment will be checked before, so make sure you fill in all variables in ~/.kulana/.env
+  --notify-mail=MAIL        - The address to send the email to --check-env               - Validates that all environment configurations are setup

 Examples
   kulana https://ohano.me               - To get the HTTP status and the response time of https://ohano.me